 NOTE: Rhode Island permits attorneys to submit their own individual application for accreditation for taking a program offered by an unaccredited sponsor for no fee.
 The MBA will assist Rhode Island attorneys in obtaining the necessary information for accreditation.
 Please contact firstname.lastname@example.org with any questions.

 If you require CLE credit in another state for your attendance at an MBA CLE program, we can provide you with a Certificate of Attendance for filing in that jurisdiction.
 The MBA only provides certificates to individuals who attend education programs in person.
 Certificates are not available for participation in recorded On Demand or Real-time Webcasts.
-Certificates of Attendance are made available on the day of the program.
+Certificates of Attendance will be emailed to individuals who attend education programs in person within 24-72 hours of the program.
+Certificates of Attendance for symposiums and/or conferences will be made available on the day of the conference and emailed to attendees within 3-4 weeks.
+Please contact email@example.com to request a Certificate for Teaching Credit.
 (The MBA cannot offer the Official Certificate of Attendance for New York State at this time.)

 Practicing with Professionalism Requirement